 It includes many school-related items, such as books, notebooks, glue, crayons, paper clips, and more.

-It is just perfect for bringing it to the shop, play in a more relaxed way at home, or even bring it to the classroom if you are a teacher.
+It is just perfect for bringing it to the shop, playing in a more relaxed way at home, or even bringing it to the classroom if you are a teacher.